Too much Salt?

 Why do we need salt?

-- To maintain blood volume and blood pressure
+- regulating blood pH and blood pressure

-How much should we be eating?
+How much salt should we be eating?

 What happens if we eat too much salt?